 In the Post-Anesthesia Care Unit (PACU)

-When you wake up after your surgery, you will be in the Post-Anesthesia Care Unit (PACU).
-A nurse will be monitoring your body temperature, pulse, blood pressure, and oxygen levels.
-You may be getting oxygen through a thin tube that rests below your nose or a mask that covers your nose and mouth.
-You will also have compression boots on your lower legs.
+You’ll be in the PACU when you wake up after your surgery.
+A nurse will be keeping track of your temperature, pulse, blood pressure, and oxygen levels.
+You may get oxygen through a tube resting below your nose or a mask over your nose and mouth.
+You’ll also have compression boots on your lower legs.

 You will feel some pain after your surgery, but your nurse will give you medication to help.
 If your pain doesn’t get better, tell your nurse.